First Grade Math Worksheets

-Our grade 1 math worksheets are aligned directly with the Core Curriculum Standards for Grade 1.
+Our first grade math worksheets are aligned directly with the Core Curriculum Standards for First Grade.
 Each standard is throughly covered.
-These areas in home sheets, practice worksheets, and quizzes.
+Each topic comes complete with homework sheets, practice worksheets, and quizzes.
 We also we add extra materials that are out of the scope of the standards that we find on all other testing for this grade level.
-Some extras would include our Grade 1 Math Posters.
-These math worksheets are tailored to grade 1 students at both math and reading levels.
-Also make sure to visit our Grade 1 Math Tests to gauge your level of achievement with this grade level.
+Some extras would include our First Grade Math Posters.
+These math worksheets are tailored to first grade students at both math and reading levels.
+Also make sure to visit our First Grade Math Tests to gauge your level of achievement with this grade level.

 - Addition and Subtraction Word Problems (OA.1)- These worksheets focus on problems that are in word form and require a single sum or difference calculation to be performed to solve a situation based exercise.